klwdesigns/klw_base/_posts/2019-07-24-simone-de-beauvoir-and-the-catholic-church.md

 Roman Catholicism = Christianity

-The third question I might ask:
+And the third question (depending on how the conversation was going):

-How was being "Sartre's woman" any more liberating, philosophically, physically, emotionally or otherwise, than being a follower of a religion that sees woman as second to man?
+How was being "Sartre's woman" (and then Algren's) any more liberating, philosophically, physically, emotionally or otherwise, than being a follower of a religion that sees woman as second to man?

-Seems to me like Beauvoir's view of man
+From a distance, seems to me like Beauvoir's view of life wasn't so beau nor was it sans parti pris.
+But I can't blame her.
+We all are influenced by experiences in childhood, for good or for bad.
+And those influences, many times, come out in ways that we don't even realize, even the most intellectual of us.

-\*\*A negative filter has been added to the photo of my copy of _The Second Sex_ by Simone de Beauvoir for all the above reasons.
+\*\*A negative filter has been added to the photo of my copy of _The Second Sex_ by Simone de Beauvoir to emphasize my point and to accentuate the blurred effect on the word second.
+No offense to the designer, of course.